 Over its 120 year history the Guildhall has been destroyed twice – by fire in 1908 and through bomb attacks in 1972.
 The grade ‘A’ listed building is important for many reasons – historical, architectural, cultural and political.

 A major £9.5m restoration of the Guildhall has just been completed; the building which has been closed since 2012 to accommodate the restoration is now open again to the public and whilst retaining its civic function it now also boasts a new multifaceted tourism experience providing a central hub for visitors exploring the city

-Consultants Delap & Waller worked closely with Versatile Heating for the most energy efficient, and the most aesthetically pleasing products to place within the Guild Hall, hence the chosen products selected from the Versatile range were the Jaga Mini Canal Perimeter window solution and the Zehnder Nova radiator in Both Vertical and Horizontal versions.
+Consultants Delap & Waller worked closely with Versatile Heating, Cooling & Ventilation for the most energy efficient, and the most aesthetically pleasing products to place within the Guild Hall.
+The heating solutions selected from the Versatile range were the Jaga Mini Canal perimeter window solution and the Zehnder Nova radiator in both vertical and horizontal models.

 Perfect for providing heat alongside glazed facades, the Mini Canal is discreet and convenient – especially as it is delivered fully-assembled and ready to fit.
 The heater is extremely versatile, with its varying depth, size and multiple grille material options.
 The Mini Canal uses Low-H2O technology, saving energy costs while remaining highly responsive to temperature changes.